jskirst/webhook_queue/README.md

 # Webhook Queue

 Webhook Queue is simple Rails 5 application that listens for valid JSON POST requests made to the `/messages` endpoint and queues them for FIFO delivery with a Sidekiq job queue.
-It light weight and intended to be a highly resilient message queue system that can sit in front of a less reliable messaging consuming system that requires FIFO message delivery.
+It is light weight and intended to act as a highly resilient message queue system that can sit in front of a less reliable messaging consuming system that requires FIFO message delivery.

 # Requirements